nelsonjchen/speedtest-rs/README.md

 * Some really, really dumb napkin distance calculations
 * Idiomatic Rust

-If I get this done, this should be a runtime-free tool that can run against speedtest.net.
+If I get this done, this should be a runtime-free tool (with musl especially) that can run against speedtest.net.
 Cross-compile this and maybe it can go anywhere!
 I also hope that this is less demanding on resources than

 This will be based heavily on: